DavidValeri/bb-streamer/README.md

       to null.

       confidence - A percentage, 0 to 1, representing the confidence of the bird species identification.
-Do not use any text in the image to determine this value.If the species is unknown, set to 0.
+Do not use any text in the image to determine this value.
+If the species is unknown, set to 0.

       sex - If the identified bird species is sexually dimorphic, identify the